CBSE Class 12 Physics Syllabus 2025-26 PDF | Theory & Practical Marks

 Ray Optics and Optical Instruments

-Reflection of light, spherical mirrors, mirror formula, refraction of light, total internal reflection and optical fibers, refraction at spherical surfaces, lenses, thin lens formula, lens maker’s formula, magnification, power of a lens, combination of thin lenses in contact, refraction of light through a prism.
+Reflection of light, spherical mirrors, mirror formula, refraction of light, total internal reflection and optical fibres, refraction at spherical surfaces, lenses, thin lens formula, lens maker’s formula, magnification, power of a lens, combination of thin lenses in contact, refraction of light through a prism.
 Optical instruments: Microscopes and astronomical telescopes (reflecting and refracting) and their magnifying powers.

 Wave Optics

-Wave front and Huygen’s principle, reflection and refraction of plane wave at a plane surface using wave fronts.
+Wave front and Huygen’s principle, reflection and refraction of a plane wave at a plane surface using wave fronts.
 Proof of laws of reflection and refraction using Huygen’s principle.
 Interference, Young's double slit experiment and expression for fringe width (No derivation final expression only), coherent sources and sustained interference of light, diffraction due to a single slit, width of central maxima (qualitative treatment only).

 Dual Nature of Radiation and Matter